vijeeshr/quickretro/docs/docs/index.md

   - icon: 🔒
     title: Board Lock
     details: Lock to stop addition/updation of messages
+  - icon: 💬
+    title: Comments
+    details: Add comments to discuss ideas directly on each card
   - icon: 🌙
     title: Dark Theme
     details: Easily switch to use a Dark theme